 There is finally a positive development in the fight against Contributory Negligence in North Carolina.
 Last week a bill called the “Victims’ Fair Treatment Act” was filed in the North Carolina Senate.

-If passed, the bill would finally bring North Carolina into line with all but 3 other states by eradicating this deeply unfair law.
+If passed, the bill would finally bring North Carolina bike laws into line with all but 3 other states by eradicating this deeply unfair law.
 If you already understand contributory negligence and want to know how to help, please skip to the bottom.

 WHAT IS CONTRIBUTORY NEGLIGENCE?

 If you are not familiar with contributory negligence law, here’s how it works.
 If you are injured by someone else’s (whether an individual or a company) careless behavior and you are even 1% at fault, you are not entitled to any damages.
 This is grossly unfair, particularly to bicyclists.

 For example, imagine you are at a red light and the light turns green so you start to go.
 Unbeknownst to you, another driver is about to run the red light.
 The red light driver hits you and you have serious injuries.
 What if the red light driver admits they ran the red light, but says that you have at least some fault because you didn’t look before you started going when the light turned green?
 Suppose the jury believes that the red light driver is 90% at fault because they ran the red light, but that you are 10% at fault because you started too quickly and should have looked to make sure that the way was clear.

 Under these circumstances, in North Carolina, you would be completely excluded from any recovery.
 I did not make up this scenario; it is taken from an actual case, Hyder v.
 Asheville Storage Battery Co, 242 N.C.
 553 (1955).